Washington Wine Report is an independent publication focused on bringing Northwest wine to you and bringing you to

 · To connect you to the larger wine community

 Founder and Editor

 Sean P. Sullivan is the founder of Washington Wine Report, an on-line publication dedicated to the wines and wineries of the Pacific Northwest.
 The site is a four time finalist and two time winner (2013, 2014) of the 'Best Single Subject Blog' award from the Wine Blog Awards.
 Sullivan has authored over 50 print articles and 1,500 blog posts on Northwest wine.
 In addition to his work on Washington Wine Report, Sullivan is a contributing editor to Wine Enthusiast magazine, covering Washington, Oregon, Idaho, and Canada.

 Sullivan moved to Washington in 2000 to pursue a love of mountain climbing.
 Captivated by the area’s exploding wine scene, in 2005 he began writing wine reviews and distributing them via email before founding Washington Wine Report as an on-line site in 2007.

 In addition to his work at Washington Wine Report, Sullivan is a Contributing Editor at Wine Enthusiast magazine covering Canada, Idaho, and a number of Washington and Oregon appellations (see list here).
 He is also the Northwest correspondent for Vineyard and Winery Management.
-Sullivan has written for Seattle Metropolitan, Decanter, Washington State Wine Touring Guide, Edible Seattle, Washington Tasting Room, Wine Press Northwest, and Wine & Jazz (see a list of publications here).
+Sullivan has written for Seattle Metropolitan, Decanter, Washington State Wine Touring Guide, Edible Seattle, Washington Tasting Room, Wine Press Northwest, and Wine and Jazz (see a list of publications here).
 Sullivan resides in Seattle, Washington.